kevinlin/ai-sdlc-playbook/docs/README.md

 # Overview
 Version 1.0

-This playbook provides guidance on best practices for integrating AI into the Software Development Lifecycle (SDLC), specifically tailored to Zuhlke's needs and challenges.
+This playbook provides guidance on best practices for integrating AI into the Software Development Lifecycle (SDLC), specifically tailored for development teams using AI-powered IDEs.
 It serves as a living document, continuously updated to reflect emerging practices and lessons learned.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/kevinlin/ai-sdlc-playbook)